CircleCI-Archived/stefon/README.md

 (server/add-middleware asset-pipeline config-options)
 ```

-Concatenation of assets is handled by a Dieter manifest file.
+Concatenation of assets is handled by a Stefon manifest file.
 A manifest is a file whose name ends in .stefon and whose contents are
 a clojure vector of file names / directories to concatenate.